Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 13 Januari 2026 18.30.03 UTC
+- WIB: Selasa, 13 Januari 2026 20.05.59 UTC
-- WITA: Selasa, 13 Januari 2026 19.30.03 UTC
+- WITA: Selasa, 13 Januari 2026 21.05.59 UTC
-- WIT: Selasa, 13 Januari 2026 20.30.03 UTC
+- WIT: Selasa, 13 Januari 2026 22.05.59 UTC

 Kutipan Inspiratif:
-"Knowledge is like underwear.
-It is useful to have it, but not necessary to show it off."
+"Life is like a steering wheel, it only takes one small move to change your entire direction."

-Kategori: funny
+Kategori: motivational